Glenn Ligon: Notes on the Margin of the Black Book (1991–1993)

 In Notes on the Margin of the Black Book (1991–1993), Ligon addresses Robert Mapplethorpe's photographs of black men from his 1996 book titled, Black Book.
 Ligon cut pages from Black Book and framed 91 photographs, installing them in two horizontal rows.
 Between them are two more rows of small framed typed texts, 78 comments on sexuality, race, AIDS, art and the controversy over Mapplethorpe's work that was launched by then-Texas Congressman Dick Armey.
 Ligon explicitly points out the problems of these visuals in Mapplethorpe's book with his row of textual placards between the rows of photographs.
-These images, because they were first published in Mapplethorpe's book, had a limited the scope under which they were viewed.
+These images, because they were first published in Mapplethorpe's book, had a limited scope under which they were viewed.
 Ligon, however, made these pictures public in presentation, in a museum: Ligon forced viewers to look at these images in a room full of others.
 This act allows for open discussion of the images and the politics surrounding them.